nexus-js/nexusHub/roadmap.md

 ## browserHub.js
 [ ] move default overlay into browserHub.js handling first click initiation of audio, present first instructions and select relative location if wanted.
+[ ] remove default 'others' sendtype.
+This should be handled by the server if nothing is specified.

 ## maxHub.js